The Painted Room – the Oxford place where Shakespeare slept…

 The Painted Room welcomes actors from the Globe Theatre

-Our town crier leading the way at the Shakespeare Parade in 2019
+Our town crier declares the start of the Shakespeare Parade 2023